-JANUARY 31, 2022 VIRTUAL COMMUNITY MEETING FOR ENROLLED COMMUNITY MEMBERS ONL TOPICS TO BE COVERED IN THE The River People Health is set to open next month.
+JANUARY 31, 2022

+VIRTUAL COMMUNITY MEETING

+FOR ENROLLED COMMUNITY MEMBERS ONLY

+TOPICS TO BE COVERED IN THE

+River People Health Center The River People Health is set to open next month.
 General info will be shared on the clinics hours of operation, when and how you can make appt, services that will be provided and information on the Center's connection to Pima Indian Medical Center.

+Medical Marijuana:

-Tribal Council is currently weighing various options with respect to the use of medical marijuana and the criminal classification (penalty) of the possession or use of recreational marijuana. - · Do you support or oppose the legalization of marijuana for medical use? - · If the Community were to legalize marijuana for medical use, do you think the Community should develop its own program and standards related to the use of marijuana for medical reasons or should the Community follow the State of Arizona process - Do you support downgrading (decreasing) the criminal penalty for the possession or use of marijuana to distinguish it from other dangerous drugs such as methamphetamine, heroin, cocaine, fentanyl, etc...?
-Special Domestic Violence Criminal Iurisdiction (SDVCI) pursuant to the Violence Against Women Act (VAWA): The Community currently does not have criminal jurisdiction of non-Indian individuals who commit crimes within the Community and that includes domestic violence against a Community Member.
+Tribal Council is currently weighing various options with respect to the use of medical marijuana and the criminal classification (penalty) of the possession or use of recreational marijuana. - Do you support or oppose the legalization of marijuana for medical use? - If the Community were to legalize marijuana for medical use, do you think the Community should develop its own program and standards related to the use of marijuana for medical reasons or should the Community follow the State of Arizona process? - Do you support downgrading (decreasing) the criminal penalty for the possession or use of marijuana to distinguish it from other dangerous drugs such as methamphetamine, heroin, cocaine, fentanyl, etc...?
+Special Domestic Violence Criminal Jurisdiction (SDVCJ) pursuant to the Violence Against Women Act (VAWA): The Community currently does not have criminal jurisdiction of non-Indian individuals who commit crimes within the Community and that includes domestic violence against a Community Member.
 When the offender is a non-Indian and the victim is an Indian, the Federal government is the only entity that possesses criminal jurisdiction and the typical domestic violence case rarely gets prosecuted.
-The VAWA (federal legislation) affirms a Tribe's ability to exercise its inherent sovereignty to prosecute non-Indians for domestic violence under certain circumstances and requirements, including the potential of non-Indians serving as jurors. - Do you support the prosecution by the Community as it relates to non-Indian domestic violence offenders? - Do you support the requirement that non-Indians be permitted to serve on a jury in criminal cases in the Community Court? - ink that nor -Indians should b Youth Services Quarterly Newsletter Highlights the Department and Programs
+The VAWA (federal legislation) affirms a Tribe's ability to exercise its inherent sovereignty to prosecute non-Indians for domestic violence under certain circumstances and requirements, including the potential of non-Indians serving as jurors. - Do you support the prosecution by the Community as it relates to non-Indian domestic violence offenders? - Do you support the requirement that non-Indians be permitted to serve on a jury in criminal cases in the Community Court? - Do you think that non-indians should be permitted to be a juror on all criminal cases, on just domestic violence criminal cases, or only on criminal cases when the defendant is a non-indian?
+COMMUNITY MEMBER ONLY MEETING • JANUARY 31, 2022 Online: tinyurl.com/4ckxben9 • Phone: (480) 362-5590 - Conf.
+ID: 265483